-The Newport News Shipbuilding division of HII alongside General Dynamics Electric Boat (abbreviated GDEB) has recently sourced a unique component from a 3D printing firm dubbed AMMCON, which they’ll integrate onto the Virginia-class attack submarine, Oklahoma (SSN 802).
+Newport News Shipbuilding and General Dynamics Electric Boat (GDEB) have integrated a 3D-printed part from AMMCON onto the Virginia-class attack submarine, Oklahoma (SSN 802).